 Care and maintenance

 Reliance Foundry manufactures its products to the highest design standards to ensure their durability.
-Reliance’s bike racks are finished with long-lasting powder coating.
-In most North American environments, routine inspections and cleaning will ensure that bollards retain their aesthetic appeal.
+Reliance’s bike racks are finished with long-lasting powder-coating.
+In most North American environments, routine inspections and cleaning will ensure that bike racks retain their aesthetic appeal.
 Proper care and maintenance are required to maintain the finish and ensure a full service life.